Save Dripping Springs!

 East End Option B

 Option B is closer in around only HEB.
 This provides more gradual curves to the south and west.
 There is about 300 feet between the Courtyard hotel and the YMCA.
-So the 120 feet required for the freeway can fit through to the RR12 overpass.
+So the minimum 120 feet required for the freeway can fit through to the RR12 overpass.
 Freeway would go ~20 feet elevated over Rob Shelton and RR12 due to their close proximity but only RR12 needs ramps down to the signal.
-East of here could optionally have frontage roads if you wish to encourage more businesses to build.
-In this case the elevated section could be on T posts with frontage underneath through the narrow space.

 Onion Creek and Bridges